reiryuki/Dolby-Audio-Moto-G6-Magisk-Module/README.md

 - Reboot
 - Install via Magisk Manager only
 - Reboot
-- Set Dolby Audio as default EQ if you have more than one EQ

 ## Optional
 - If using multiple audio mods, use one of these bellow, don't use both: